codewars/docs/content/authoring/kata/create-first-kata.md

 # Creating your first kata

-Okay, so you might have completed many (all?) of the published kata on Codewars.
-But... that's only half of the battle.

-There is an obvious elephant in the room: Where do the kata come from?
-Obviously they didn't come out of nowhere like inside a stone or from a big bang, so clearly someone, or *something*, must have created the kata.
+On Codewars, kata are created by regular users, who decided to share their idea with the community and create a task others could train on.
+People can come up with great ideas, and well crafted kara are source of great fun for everyone.
+After solving some kata, everyone sooner or later wants to contribute and create something others would enjoy to work on.
+Additionally, creating a kata can be a great learning experience.

+However, authors sometimes do not realize the fact that creating a good quality kata is much harder than solving it.
 Creating a kata is a totally different kind of task from solving a kata.
-You might be able to solve a purple kata in under an hour, and still get flummoxed by the process of making a new kata.
-Being a good player doesn't always make you a good level maker, after all.
-What authors sometimes do not realize is the fact that creating a good quality kata is much harder than solving it.

-While a kata with minor problems can be easily fixed, a kata with fundamental issues will get stuck in the beta process forever, collecting negative feedback over time.
-You don't want that.
+It requires much wider mindset and set of skills.
+Creating a kata is much closer to "professional" tasks: it requires you to design a task with a large set of target users in mind, write a solution, create tests for it, handle feedback from users, and maintain it by fixing bugs.
+Every kata is a small software product in itself, and goes through a small equivalent of a full software development lifecycle!

 ## Support for authors